Generic selectors

 When is the 2026 World Cup final?

-Where could the final be held?
+Where will the final be held?

 The Central Division is made up of the USA's Kansas City, Dallas, Houston, Atlanta and the Mexican duo of Monterrey and the capital Mexico City.
 Meanwhile, Boston, New York City, Philadelphia, Miami (all USA) and Toronto (Canada) are in the five-city Eastern Division.